subsquid/docs/CONTRIBUTING.md

 ## Making edits

-The general procedure is straightforward: make edits, observe the change in the rendered HTML in the dev server, commit and make a PR.
+The general procedure is straightforward: make edits, observe the changes as they are rendered by the dev server, commit and make a PR.
+The two extra things to keep in mind are:
+ - following the style, and
+ - running certain checks before committing.

 ### Style